vertexproject/synapse/docs/synapse/devops.rst

 TLS/SSL Deployments
 -------------------

-For production deployements, it is recommended that all services use the built in ``telepath`` SSL/TLS protocol.
+For production deployments, it is recommended that all services use the built-in ``telepath`` SSL/TLS protocol.
 You may deploy a service using TLS encryption by specifying a ``--telepath`` listen URL option, such as ``ssl://cortex.vertex.link/``.
 If it is necessary to separate the socket bind address from the hostname, a hostname query parameter may be specified: ``ssl://0.0.0.0/?hostname=cortex.vertex.link``